|University and Faculty:||The University of Melbourne

 To be eligible for admission, you must have

-For the Master of Teaching (Primary), the University would also like to see that you have undertaken courses in a couple of different disciplines within your undergraduate degree, as Primary teachers must have general knowledge in several different subjects.
+For the Master of Teaching (Primary), the University of Melbourne would also like to see that you have undertaken courses in a couple of different disciplines within your undergraduate degree, as Primary teachers must have general knowledge in several different subjects.

 For the Master of Teaching (Secondary) and the Postgraduate Diploma in Teaching (Secondary), applicants must also meet the requirements for two teaching methods.
 The university is generally looking for four to five full credits in a first method and another three to four full credits in a second method.
 For example, if you would like English as your first teaching method and History as your second, you would be required to have completed five full credits in English and four full credits in History within your undergraduate degree.